Local and Regional EV Planning Partners

 - Community organizations and nonprofits.

-In addition to connecting local stakeholders working on EVs, coalitions can provide technical assistance on specific EVSE projects and connect rural entities with available funding opportunities and incentives.
-The network of Clean Cities coalitions also enables rural entities to tap into national expertise, including research from DOE’s National Laboratories.
+In addition to connecting local stakeholders and partners working on EVs, coalitions can provide technical assistance on specific EV infrastructure projects and connect rural entities with available funding opportunities and incentives.
+The network of Clean Cities coalitions also enables rural entities to tap into national expertise, including research from DOE’s National Laboratories and the recently established DOE/USDOT Joint Office of Energy and Transportation

 DOE’s Vehicle Technologies Office designates Clean Cities coalitions working locally to foster the Nation's economic, environmental, and energy security.
 DOE provides coalitions resources and information to help transportation stakeholders evaluate options and achieve goals around electrification and alternative fuels, advanced vehicles, mobility solutions, and other fuel-saving strategies.
 DOE also often encourages project teams to partner with Clean Cities coalitions on applications to competitive funding opportunities for demonstrating and deploying electric vehicles and charging infrastructure.

-Coalitions are often based in urban areas or operate statewide, but participation and collective knowledge of opportunities and needs also extends to less-populated surrounding areas.
+While some coalitions are based in urban areas or operate statewide, participation and collective knowledge of opportunities and needs also extends to less-populated surrounding areas.
 To determine if a coalition is active in an area and to identify contacts, see DOE's Clean Cities coalition locations on the map below and the Clean Cities coalition contact directory.

 Coordination with Emergency Response Agencies